 Moving to a new town and starting a new school can be a tough adjustment for child.

 Add that your new school in your new town.
 In a different country.
-Where you don’t speak the language and aren’t permitted to wear the kinds of clothes you’ve worn your whole life-and “adjustment” takes on a whole new meaning.
+Where you don’t speak the language and aren’t permitted to wear the kinds of clothes you’ve worn your whole life.
+The word “adjustment” takes on a whole new meaning.

 Nafisa’s family moved to the Seattle area when she was in middle school, still struggling to master English.